- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Chile has one of the strongest, most stable economies in South America, and quite possibly the region’s most competitive job market.
-The main economic sectors are mining and agriculture, but finance and tourism may also have opportunities for expats.
+The main economic sectors are mining and agriculture, but finance and tourism may also hold opportunities for expats.

 - Con: Slow pace

 Expats may struggle with a general tardiness in the Chilean work culture.
-Colleagues may not respond to emails or return calls in a timely fashion, or acknowledge messages.
+Colleagues may not respond to emails or return calls in a timely fashion or acknowledge messages.

 - Con: Job market restrictions